GylanSalih/Website-Portfolio/Readme.md

 </p>

+Lookbook: Beta / Release = 1.0
 Updates / Fixes:

-    0.0.1 - Portfolio/Home Section Initiated / Website Structure Established and Navigated
+    0.0.1 - Portfolio and Personal Website
-        Began the development of the Portfolio/Home section.
+        - Began the development of the Portfolio/Home section.
-        Established the foundational structure of the website and navigated through initial challenges.
+        - Established the foundational structure of the website and navigated through initial challenges.
+        - Defiened Readme.md as Updates & Logs

     0.0.2 - GitHub Integration
-        Installed GitHub for version control and collaboration purposes.
+        - Installed GitHub and connected Repository

     0.0.3 - Responsive Card Design
-        Implemented responsive design for cards:
+        - Implemented responsive design for cards:
             Mobile: 2 rows
             Tablet: 3 rows
             PC: 4 rows

     0.0.4 - Vanilla JavaScript / Pop-Up and Glare Effect
-        Incorporated Vanilla JavaScript for functionality.
+        - Incorporated Vanilla JavaScript for functionality.
-        Added pop-up feature and glare effect for enhanced user experience.
+        - Added pop-up feature and glare effect for enhanced user experience.

     0.0.5 - Local Font Integration
-        Integrated fonts locally for improved performance and design consistency.
+        - Integrated fonts locally for improved performance and design consistency.

     0.0.6 - Portfolio Card Design Refinement
         Enhanced the design of portfolio cards for aesthetics and usability.